 Amounts paid to an estate or complex trust.
 If a U.S. withholding agent makes a payment to a foreign complex trust or a foreign estate, a Form 1042-S must be completed showing the complex trust or estate as the recipient.
 Use recipient code 05 (trust) or 10 (estate).
-See Payments Made to Persons Who Are Not Recipients below for the treatment of payments made to foreign simple trusts and foreign grantor trusts.
+See Payments Made to Persons Who Are Not Recipients beginning on page 7 for the treatment of payments made to foreign simple trusts and foreign grantor trusts.